-Candidates are required to satisfactorily complete all parts of the certification examination to become certified.
-A certified person is designated as a Diplomate of the European College of Veterinary Clinical Pathology and recognized as a European Veterinary Specialist in Veterinary Clinical Pathology by the EBVS.
+Candidates are required to pass all sections of the certification examination to become certified.
+A certified person is designated as a Diplomate of the European College of Veterinary Clinical Pathology (DipECVCP) and recognized as a European Veterinary Specialist in Veterinary Clinical Pathology by the EBVS.

-A candidate who takes the examination and passes two or three parts out of the total of four parts retains credit for the parts passed, provided a mark of more than 30% has been attained in the failed part(s).
-Three additional attempts within 8 years after completion of the training programme are permitted to pass the failed parts.
-Candidates who wish to retake the failed part(s) must announce their intentions in a letter received by the secretariat, postmarked no later than March 1st of the year in which they wish to retake the examination accompanied by a fee of 50% of the current registration fee.
+A candidate who takes the examination and passes two or three sections out of the total of four sections retains credit for the sections passed, provided a mark of more than 30% has been attained in the failed section(s).
+Three additional attempts within 8 years after completion of the training programme are permitted to pass the failed sections.
+Candidates who wish to retake the failed section(s) must announce their intentions in a letter received by the secretariat, postmarked no later than March 1st of the year in which they wish to retake the examination accompanied by a fee of 50% of the current registration fee.

-Candidates who do not pass the failed parts as described above must reapply as new candidates and retake all parts (see "Application for Certification" section for date, fee and instructions.
-A new application form is required).
+Candidates who do not pass the failed sections as described above must reapply as a first time candidate and retake all sections (see section 5.1 "Application for Examination"; a new application form is required).

-Candidates who attempt all parts of the examination and who fail three or four parts must reapply as new candidates and must retake all parts of the examination.
-All such candidates must submit a new application form (for date, fee and instructions see "Application for Certification" section).
+Candidates who attempt all sections of the examination and fail three or four sections must reapply as a first time candidate and retake all sections (see section 5.1 "Application for Examination"; a new application form is required).

-A candidate who fails a certifying examination may request that the marks of the parts failed be recalculated to verify the accuracy of the results reported.
-The verification process is not intended to reevaluate the content or interpretation of the examination or candidate responses but to determine that the scores are correctly totalled.
+A candidate who fails the examination may request that the marks of the sections failed be recalculated to verify the accuracy of the results reported.
+The verification process is not intended to re-evaluate the content or interpretation of the examination or candidate responses but to determine that the marks have been added correctly.
 Such requests must be received in writing, accompanied by a fee of 100 EURO, within 30 days of the date of mailing of the results of the examination to the candidate.